cpbotha/cpbotha.github.io/content/posts/2021/whv-236-surprising-power-of-consistent-chipping/index.md

 First things first: Do you notice something different about me I mean my blog?

-I don't know how most readers respond to this sort of a thing, but I can really appreciat, in a non-professional way of course, good typography on a personal blog.
+I don't know how most readers respond to this sort of a thing, but I can really appreciate, in a non-professional way of course, good typography on a personal blog.

 Over the past few years I've been tweaking the CSS here and there to make small